 Guidelines for Building Use

-The Prindle Institute is open from 8 am until 7 pm, Monday through Friday, and welcomes students, faculty members, and staff members who want to use it informally for study or conversation.
+The Prindle Institute is open from 8 am until 7 pm, Monday through Friday and 12 pm until 9pm on Sunday when DePauw classes are in session, and welcomes students, faculty members, and staff members who want to use it informally for study or conversation.
 Students, faculty, and staff are welcome to stay after 7 pm if the building is open for scheduled events.
 The Great Room and adjacent areas are available for conversation, work and study.
 Please note that these areas will at times be scheduled for events which will take priority over individual use.
 The Wood Library is the quiet area reserved for study.

 GUIDELINES FOR EVENT PLANNING: